Stuycs-K/finalproject-10-buff-otto-shore-constanza-tong-janet/DEVLOG-Janet.md

 - Converted encoded bytes back to the audio file (20 minutes)
 - Discussed further action items (5 minutes)

+### 2025-06-03 - Spectrograms from Audio
+- Wrote function for visualizing wav files in both audio waves and spectrograms
+- Reviewed how to convert audio into a spectrogram: https://www.geeksforgeeks.org/plotting-a-spectrogram-using-python-and-matplotlib/

 ### 2024-01-02 - Brief description
 Expanded description including how much time was spent on task.